ansys/pyedb/doc/source/getting_started/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ANSYS AEDT installation already provides a python interpreter, which can be used to run PyEDB in a virtual environment,
-you can run PyEDT using CPython 3.7 9or CPython 3.7 through 3.10 from AEDT 2023 R2).
+you can run PyEDB using CPython from 3.9 to 3.11.
+Note that ANSYS AEDT install CPython 3.10 with the release 2024R1.

 You can install PyEDB offline using a wheelhouse, which is a ZIP file containing all
 the needed packages.
 The `Releases <https://github.com/ansys-internal/pyansys-edb/releases>`_